 We’ve received a phenomenal response to the recruitment drive we launched St Patrick’s Day.
 Our message was for people who had lost their jobs and felt they could fulfil a role in an NHI Member home to get in contact with us.
 Hundreds of CVs from across the country have been submitted to NHI.
 To support interested applicants, NHI is rolling out a dedicated recruitment portal in the coming days.
 This will allow applicants upload their CVs online and identify with the nursing homes in their locality.
 This will support Member nursing homes in receiving applications from candidates.
 We advise, while applications may present for roles that do not require filling, Members have informed NHI they are looking to be flexible in their staffing arrangements during the emergency that presents.

 Please find provided HSE guidance: Infection Prevention and Control Guidance incl.
-Outbreak Control in Residential Care Facilities (RCF) (4th May)
+Outbreak Control in Residential Care Facilities (RCF) v5.2 (19th June)

 The Guidance informs regarding: